BradleyG92/fog-docs/docs/kb/how-tos/deploy-an-image.md

 Type in your FOG username and password.

-After the questions this machine and it's inventory, like will be registered in FOG and a deployment task is created for this machine.
+After the questions about this machine and it's inventory, it will be registered in FOG and a deployment task is created for this machine.

 Your machine will be rebooted.